Features and Specification

 “Winston would have liked it….”

 Assured, elegant, stately and sublime.
 How many places in the world can you have something this exclusive and luxurious all to yourself?
 Does it drive like a sports car?
 Oh yes, in manual shift mode it’s definitely a sporting saloon.
 Is it a convertible?
 No, but hey it does have a sunroof.
-Surely one of the most majestic and luxurious cars available in New Zealand for both chauffeur driven tours, (Roam James from RentAClassic), AND self drive hire….apart from our other Jag of course…
+Surely one of the most majestic cars available in New Zealand for either chauffeur driven tours, (see our Roam James website), or self drive hire….apart from our other Jag of course…

 Satellite Navigation Hire